Acai Bowl

 I topped my acai bowl with freshly sliced bananas, strawberries, raspberries, and crunchy granola.

-I was out of grape nuts when these photos were shot but if I had them on hand they would have made a great topper!
+I was out of grape nuts when these photos were shot, but if I had them, they would have made a great topper!
 That’s what I used on my Crunchy Yogurt Cantaloupe Breakfast Bowl.

 Acai Bowl ingredients on a table.